IBM/maximo-labs/MkDocs/ocp_8.5/docs/suite-setup.md

 <br>

-**Congratulations**
+👏 **Congratulations**

 You have completed the deployment of Maximo Application Suite core.
-You are now ready to deploy Suite's Applications.